droemer7/range_libc/README.md

 ## Foreword

-This is a fork of the [original range_libc repo](https://github.com/kctess5/range_libc).
+This is a fork of the [abandoned range_libc repo](https://github.com/kctess5/range_libc).
 Some corrections were necessary to make this work with ROS in C++, and some additional cleanup / refactoring was done to clean up the implementation a bit.
 Since making these changes, the CDDT implementation has been checked out in C++ and Python, but the other raycasting methods have only been briefly tested.
 The Ray Marching GPU implementation has not been tested.

 ## Overview